What is Susac's syndrome?

 What is the prognosis (outlook) for someone with Susac's syndrome?

-There are many different paths that Susac's syndrome may follow.
+Susac's syndrome may follow a different path for everyone.
 In some people, the syndrome disappears in a few months, even without treatment.
 In others, symptoms keep coming back even after long-term treatment.

 What can be expected after treatment for Susac's syndrome?

 The immunosuppressive drugs give the body a chance to correct itself while slowing down the immune system's attacks.
 As this correction takes place, the dosage of drugs can be decreased.
-It is important for the patient to be monitored by a doctor so that drug levels are kept in balance with the rate at which the immune system stabilizes.
-If treatment is discontinued too quickly, a flare-up of the disease may occur.
+The patient should be watched so that drug levels are kept in balance with the rate at which the immune system stabilizes.
+If treatment is discontinued too quickly, the disease may flare up again.

 Can Susac's syndrome be prevented?